uxuidiana1nikiforova-gif/wamivibe-landing/README.md

 ## My role

-[ДІАНА — ПЕРЕВІР І ВИПРАВ ЦЕЙ БЛОК ПІД СЕБЕ:

 Design Engineer — design and front-end implementation.

 I designed the layout, type system and visual direction, then built the page myself in React.
-Copy was written by our content team; I shaped how it lands on the page — hierarchy, rhythm, what gets weight and what gets cut.]
+Copy was written by our content team; I shaped how it lands on the page — hierarchy, rhythm, what gets weight and what gets cut.
 ## Run locally

 **Prerequisites:** Node.js